numshub/cookiecutter-pypackage-minimal/README.md

 ### Testing

-* **Use [Tox](https://tox.readthedocs.io) to manage test environments** Tox provides isolation, runs tests across multiple Python versions, and ensures the package can be installed.
 * **Uses [pytest](https://docs.pytest.org) as the default test runner** This can be changed easily, though pytest is a easier, more powerful test library and runner than the standard library's unittest.
-* **Define testing dependencies in `tox.ini`**
-  Avoid duplicating dependency definitions, and use `tox.ini` as the canonical description of how the unittests should be run.
 * **`tests` directory should not be a package**
   The `tests` directory should not be a Python package unless you want to define some fixtures.
   But the best practices are to use [PyTest fixtures](https://docs.pytest.org/en/latest/fixture.html) which provides a better solution.